It’s been a minute since I’ve typed anything other than the facts, issue, holding and reasoning of a case…but here we are once more.

 As I’ve articulated on this blog in other posts, life, particularly our deeply roosted issues and desires always manage to creep up on us no matter how busy we become.
 And let me tell you I am busy.

 Lately, and to my demise and sheer detriment, I’ve been wallowing in a recent infatuation with wanting to be in a relationship.
 Yes, I know good things come to those who wait.
 Yes, I know focusing on it will only make me more miserable.
 Yes, I know I have a number of larger concerns going on in my life in which I need to remain focused on.
 Save me the pseudo comforting lecture or communication of all my other blessings, I don’t need to hear it, I already know.

 This current infatuation however, stems from an arguably rational and warranted fear of mine.
 A fear of not just ending up alone, but being both wildly successful AND alone.

 Successful Black & LONELY women are all over the few TV shows we inhabit (Scandal, Being Mary Jane, Insecure, How to Get Away With Murder).
-All of these programs center around women who’s professional lives, albeit busy and full of carefully timed dramatic twists, are straight up bosses in their respective fields.
+All of these programs center around women whose professional lives, albeit busy and full of carefully timed dramatic twists, are straight-up bosses in their respective fields.
 But their love lives?
 Straight trash.

 We got one woman attempting a fertility treatment on National TV cause she ain’t got no man to get pregnant with and another in a relationship with the leader of the free world.
 They need to change these genres from comedy and drama to fucking horror.

-Granted, it’s a blessing to see goal attaining strong Black woman represented in television but why does strong and successful always have to equate to single and lonely?
+Granted, it’s a blessing to see goal attaining strong Black women represented in television but why do strong and successful always have to equate to single and lonely?

 It’s not that these women are not searching for love or focusing too much on their careers.
 It’s that success places you in a completely unique and minuscule bracket.
 A bracket that may be intimidating to other men, and as a result, limits your pool of potential partners.